Health, safety and wellbeing

 - the latest COVID-19 risk assessment

-- An aide memorise summarising the key things the University has done and what we need you to do (available from Tuesday 27 July)
+- An aide memoire summarising the key things the University has done and what we need you to do.

-- A personal risk checklist if you are anxious about returning (available from Tuesday 27 July)
+- A personal risk checklist if you are anxious about returning.

-An individual clinically vulnerability risk assessment form (Word, 35kb) and guidance for staff who are clinically vulnerable or extremely clinically vulnerable is available.
+An individual clinically vulnerability risk assessment form (log-in required) is available.
 You can work with your manager to identify specific measures required you can remain safe and confident to return.

 Lifting restrictions does not mean that the risks from COVID-19 have disappeared.
 The Department for Education issued guidance to maintain some protective measures whilst maximising attendance and minimising disruption to education and research without, as far as possible, restrictions.
 We are working closely with the local public health team and have updated our risk assessments to reduce the risk of transmission as much as possible.
 The University’s COVID-19 Operational Group continues to meet to ensure the safety and well-being of our staff and students is in constant review.

 We are keeping some measures in place, including the provision of hand sanitiser and wearing of face coverings in crowded spaces.
 We will remain flexible and able to reintroduce safety measures quickly if required.
-Students are strongly recommended to wear face coverings during their in-person teaching.
+Students are being asked to wear masks in crowded spaces and teaching spaces, unless exempt.

 In line with the Government approach, the emphasis is now on us as all as individuals to take responsibility for our health and safety and that of the wider community.
 Be kind and patient – we’re all in this together.